wcps.model¶

 Specify an expression to be evaluated when the previously set

-expression is true.- Parameters:
+caseexpression is true.- Parameters:

-then_expr (WCPSExpr) – the then expression.
+then_expr (OperandType) – the then expression.

 - Raise:

-if there is a mismatch between the number of case/then expressions.- Return type:
+WCPSClientExceptionif there is a mismatch between the number of case/then expressions.- Return type:

 - default(default_expr)[source]¶